visenze/visearch-sdk-java/README.md

 ###4.1 Indexing Your First Images

 Built for scalability, ViSearch API enables fast and accurate searches on high volume of images.
 Before making your first image search, you need to prepare a list of images and index them into ViSearch by calling the ```insert``` endpoint.
-Each image must have a unique identifier and a publicly downloadable URL.
-ViSearch will parallelly fetch your images from the given URLs, and index the downloaded for searching.
+Each image must have a distinct name(```imName```) which serves as this image's unique identifier and a publicly downloadable URL(```imUrl```).
+ViSearch will parallelly fetch and index your images from the given URLs.
+You can check the status of this process using instructions described in Section 4.5.
 After the image indexes are built, you can start searching for [similar images using the unique identifier](#51-pre-indexed-search), [using a color](#52-color-search), or [using another image](#53-upload-search).

 To index your images, prepare a list of Images and call the ```insert``` endpoint.
 ```java